UW-Madison-DSI/HFExplorer/README.md

 ## Running

-After you have configured the server, you can start the server with the following command:
+After you have configured the server, you can start it with the following command:

 ```
 python3 app.py